F.A.Q.

 Q. Do I really have to take Exercise Theory for a certification?
 Can you make an exception?

 A: YES, you really have to have it!
-Successful completion of the ET course and exam is absolutely necessary to ALL certifications.
-This is NOT negotiable.
-Yes, we are aware other certification companies don't require this.
-That's their business.
+Successful completion of the ET course and exam is absolutely necessary to ALL certifications except our Aqua Fitness course which has it's own Exercise Theory for Movement in Water.
 Our provincial, national and international standard is that everyone will prove they have the knowledge taught in ET to obtain certification with us.
-No exceptions.
+No exceptions

 If you have equivalent training in Exercise Theory from another organization, college or university you may apply for a prior learning assessment or an exam challenge